-To create a background for answering the second question: "How to sample?", we analysed the share of plots across the variables describing the sampling methodologies based on the table synthesizing protocols for all the taxonomic groups (SI 1) and for standing trees and lying deadwood (SI 2) and visualised this information through alluvial plots.
-These plots represent a map of the approaches used in previous studies and were critically evaluated and discussed to develop the handbook (SI 3).
+Based on the table synthesizing the protocols, we analysed the share of plots across the variables describing the sampling methodologies and visualised this information through alluvial plots.
 In the alluvial plots, vertical blocks represent clusters of plots for which the same sampling parameter (e.g., square plot shape) was used, regardless of distribution across taxonomic groups.
 The higher the block the higher the number of plots for which that parameter was used.
-Flows between the blocks show the combination of sampling parameters for each taxonomic group (e.g., number of vascular plant square plots with a size comprised between 100 and 500 m^2).
-By following the flow of a specific taxonomic group, it is possible to identify the most common sampling approaches for that group.
-Alluvial plots were constructed using the R-package "ggalluvial" (Brunson, 2020) in R.
+Flows between the blocks show the combination of sampling parameters for each taxonomic group (e.g., number of vascular plant square plots with a size comprised between 100 and 500 m2).
+By following the flow of a specific taxonomic group, it is possible to identify the most common sampling approaches for that group (see Fig. 2 as an example).